oscarhealth/gopher-luar/README.md

 modification of struct fields, slices, maps, pointers, etc. A channel is prevented from being closed.
 * **Transparent pointers**: Objects can be reflected as if all pointer fields were plain value fields - removing the need for the `^` and `-` operators that gopher-luar typically requires for manipulating pointers.
-* **Automatic population** On top of transparent pointers, objects can optionally have fields auto-created as they are read from or written to.
-This removes the need to create those go types in lua, which can be messy.
+* **Automatic population** On top of transparent pointers, objects can optionally have nil fields automatically created on read or write.
+This allows the lua code to act as if there were no pointers in the way, and they just had the zero values.

 See the documentation for usage.